-Water fountains don't have to bust the budget to make a big splash in your yard.
+Water fountains don't have to be expensive to make a big splash in your yard.
 Modern pond pumps and liners are cheap and easy to install for do-it-yourselfers.
-Add some stones and a little more effort, and you can even build small waterfalls.
-Search for free stones on construction sites (get permission) or on your country cousin's property.
+You can even build small waterfalls by adding some stones and putting in a little more effort.

-Or go a little more elegant with a cascading clay potted fountain.
-With all the rustic charm of wicker, this woven border gives an artisanal finish to your humble garden.
-Recreate this cheap landscaping idea at home by placing bamboo poles in the ground at a distance of 12 to 18 inches, then sandwiching raspberry canes or other long, thin stems that grow in your area through the posts to achieve a whimsical weave pattern.
-For a professional look, finish the project by lightly hammering the top of the bamboo holders until they are all level.
+For an artisanal finish to your humble garden, try this cheap landscaping idea: Place bamboo poles in the ground at a distance of 12 to 18 inches, then sandwich raspberry canes or other long, thin stems that grow in your area through the posts to achieve a whimsical weave pattern.
+Finish the project by lightly hammering the top of the bamboo holders until they are all level.

 Save smaller branches (those less than 1 inch in diameter) to create a charming rustic gazebo.
 Two simple inverted “U” separated by a pair of feet can be connected to each foot more or less by horizontal braces; tie the pieces with wire.
 Or you can make a more square design with vertical “posts” and a “horizontal” roof.
 Plant a climbing vine at each end of the arbor and train the stems to climb and pass over the new structure.